ITT-26/assignment-02-dsp-lvht1203-2/README.md

 - Pitch is compared to the target using cents (log scale)
 - Score increases when the pitch is close

-## AI Assistance

-AI tools were used during development for:
-- structure suggestions
-- debugging support
-- explanations of signal-processing concepts
-- help understanding autocorrelation-based pitch detection

-The implementation was manually modified, tested, and tuned during development.

 # Whistle Input